bharadx07/expandify/README.md

 </html>
 ```

-### Binding Props
+### Binding Attributes

-You can bind an expression to any prop with the `bind:propname` directive:
+You can bind an expression to any attribute with the `bind:attribute` directive:

 ```html
 <!DOCTYPE html>